How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Draft a legally compliant Sublease Agreement for Arizona that covers all required disclosures and clauses under Arizona landlord-tenant law.
 Fill in your details and download your completed, ready-to-sign Sublease Agreement as a professional PDF for $7.99.

 Arizona law requires specific provisions in rental agreements that secures both rental property owner and occupant.
-While Arizona does not impose a statutory cap on security deposits, landlords must return deposits within 14 business days.
+Security deposits are capped at 1.5 months (A.R.S.
+33-1321) and must be returned within 14 business days.
 Arizona requires 6 specific disclosures in lease agreements.

 Required Disclosures Lead-based paint (pre-1978, federal); Landlord name and address (A.R.S. § 33-1322); Move-in inspection checklist (A.R.S. § 33-1321); Bed bug disclosure (A.R.S. § 33-1319); Pool/spa safety notice if applicable; Known defects or conditions affecting habitability